What is Urabandai? Reasons Why It's Perfect for Family Sightseeing

 ① Choose the season

 The best season for sightseeing in Urabandai is May to November.
 Especially during the autumn foliage season (early to mid-October), the beauty of Goshikinuma reaches its peak.
-Summer (July to August) offers water play and hiking, while spring (May to June) is perfect for enjoying fresh greenery and skunk cabbage.
+In summer (July to August), you can enjoy water play and hiking, while spring (May to June) offers fresh greenery and skunk cabbage.

 ② Plan with accommodation in mind

-While it can be enjoyed as a day trip, Urabandai truly shines as a tourist destination when you stay overnight.
-The early morning mist surrounding Goshikinuma and the starry night sky will create lifelong memories for children.
+Although it can be enjoyed as a day trip, Urabandai truly shines as a tourist destination when you stay overnight.
+The Goshikinuma wrapped in early morning mist and the starry sky are memories that children will cherish for a lifetime.

 ③ Wear comfortable shoes and clothing

-The trails are paved, but there are wet stones and unpaved sections in places.
-Sneakers or light hiking shoes are recommended.
+The trails are paved, but there are also wet stones and unpaved sections in places.
+Sneakers or light hiking boots are recommended for safety.
 Since the weather can change quickly, a lightweight windbreaker is also essential.

 Due to the rich natural environment, there are many insects in the summer.
 We recommend preparing insect repellent spray and wearing long sleeves and long pants.
 Be especially cautious during dusk when mosquitoes increase.

-One of the biggest challenges when traveling with children is "keeping pace with them while not missing the highlights."
-With a private guide, routes tailored to your child's age and stamina can be suggested, and fun natural trivia can be shared.
-You can enjoy an original trip for just your family without the time constraints of group tours.
+The biggest challenge when traveling with children is to "keep pace with the children while not missing the highlights."
+With a private guide, you can receive route suggestions tailored to your child's age and stamina, and enjoy learning fun facts about nature.
+You can also enjoy a unique family trip without the time constraints of group tours.

-With Tabinoito's private guide, enjoy a family-only trip to Urabandai.
+With Tabinoito's private guide, enjoy a family trip to Urabandai.

 Tabinoito is a private guide service based in Fukushima Prefecture.
-Guides who are well-versed in the nature of Urabandai will provide total support for a memorable trip for your family.
+Guides who know the nature of Urabandai inside and out will provide total support for a memorable trip for your family.

-• A support system that ensures peace of mind in emergencies
+- A reliable support system even in emergencies

 Families who want to fully enjoy Urabandai with children should definitely consider Tabinoito's private guide tours.
-Feel free to contact us via LINE.
+You can easily contact us via LINE.